mitaylor/L1StudiesFramework/RunL1Ntuples/README.md

-## Instructions to run the baseline Run 3 HI menu + forest offline information with CMSSW_12_3_0_pre1
+## Instructions to run the L1Emulator with the baseline Run 3 HI menu using CMSSW_12_3_0_pre1

-These instructions are for running the L1Ntuples with the offline information included.
+These instructions are for creating only the L1Ntuples without the offline information included.

-### 1. Set up the emulator and the HIForest code
+### 1. Set up the emulator

 ```
 cmsrel CMSSW_12_3_0_pre1